kadirahq/subs-manager/README.md

 ## Cache Control

-Since now you are caching subscriptions, Meteor server will also cache all your client data.
-But don't worry that's not a huge issue.
+Since now you are caching subscriptions, the Meteor server will also cache all your client data.
+But don't worry - that's not a huge issue.
 See this [Kadira Academy article](https://kadira.io/academy/optimize-memory-usage/) to learn more about [V8 and Meteor memory usage](https://kadira.io/academy/optimize-memory-usage/).

 But, you should have the capability to control the cache.
 Subscriptions Manager does that.